DevExpress/dotnet-eud/interface-elements-for-desktop/articles/print-preview/print-preview-for-wpf/printing-and-page-setup/print-a-document-using-the-print-dialog.md

 ---
 title: Print a Document Using the Print Dialog
 ---
+# Print a Document Using the Print Dialog
 To print a document, do one of the following.
 * Click the **Print...** ![WPFDesigner_PreviewToolbar_Print](../../../../images/Img120163.png) button on the toolbar.
 * On the menu, click **Print...**